Lili Bank is a growing fintech company that provides online banking services for freelancers.

 You can open a new Lili account in as little as three minutes.
 Just head to the lili website, fill out an application, download the app, and you’re good to go.

 To apply, all you’ll need is your Social Security Number.
 You can fund your account through direct deposit, ACH transfer, a linked bank account, or a mobile check deposit.

 Also, it’s important to note that your application doesn’t require a hard credit pull, so there’s no need to worry about losing any points on your credit score when you sign up.

 Lili Bank Promotions

-Lili doesn’t offer any bank bonuses or rewards for signing up, but you can earn up to $500 in referrals.
+Lili currently doesn’t offer any bank bonuses or rewards for signing up, and recently paused its referral program.

 Like most digital banking platforms, Lili keeps online and financial security at front of mind.
 Here are some ways that Lili keeps your account secure:

 - FDIC Insurance: Lili partners with Choice Financial Group, a member-FDIC institution that provides its account.
 This means that all of your deposits are protected up to $250,000.

 - Multi-Layer Security: Lili ensures that your sensitive information is kept safe on both the app and website with industry-standard encryption, biometric authentication, and real-time account updates.

 - Debit Card Security: If your card is lost or stolen, you can instantly freeze any transactions directly from the app.
 If you happen to find your card before you order a new one, you can easily unfreeze it and use it as normal.